aws-actions/configure-aws-credentials/README.md

 `output-credentials` is set to true.
 This example also shows that you can use the `aws-session-token` input in a situation where session tokens are fetched and passed to this action.

+## Additional Tests

+### Integration tests for different AWS regions
+We have added integration tests for different AWS regions to ensure the action works correctly across various regions.
+This helps verify that the action can handle different regional configurations and provides consistent results.

+### Integration tests for different IAM roles
+We have added integration tests for different IAM roles to ensure the action handles various permission configurations correctly.
+This helps verify that the action can assume roles with different policies and permissions without issues.

+### Edge case testing for invalid AWS credentials
+We have added tests for edge cases involving invalid AWS credentials to ensure the action fails gracefully and provides meaningful error messages.
+These tests cover scenarios such as missing credentials, invalid credentials, expired credentials, and corrupted web identity token files.

+### Performance and load testing
+We have performed performance and load testing to ensure the action can handle multiple concurrent requests without performance degradation.
+This helps identify potential performance bottlenecks and ensures the action's retry mechanism works effectively under various network conditions.

 ## License Summary
 This code is made available under the MIT license.